shaunsmith/graal-containers/README.md

 12. To test the image on local,
     - Mark the OCIR repo as public.
-    - Optionally, docker pull the new image (with the new tag) on local.
     - Update the image tag in the docker-compose.yml file for the `jibber-ni-gvmce-jdk17` service.
     - Run `docker-compose up --remove-orphans` to start the application on port 8080.
     - Run `docker ps -a` to check status of the running container.
     - Go to http://localhost:8083/jibber in a browser and you should see a nonsense verse.
     - Run `docker-compose stop` in another terminal window to stop the application.
+    - Mark the OCIR repo as private.